ViraajB/MusicVisualiser/README.md

 # ComputingProject

-I'm using this file to keep track of what I want to add
+The program creates a visualiser for the currently playing audio.
+It only works with Windows due to what I used to achieve it.

-//TODO\\
+# TODO

 - Add way for user to change colours of bars.
 - Fix the exit key.